Sat2Sound: A Unified Framework for Zero-Shot Soundscape Mapping: Related Work

 \section{Related Work}

 \textbf{Audio Visual Learning:} There is a strong semantic relationship between the acoustic and visual signals in a given audio-visual sample.
-Several studies~\cite{chen2023revisiting, hu2020cross, khanal2023soundscape, khanal2024psm, salem2018multimodal, zeng2023learning, sheffer2023hear, Sung-Bin_2023_CVPR, gao2024audio} have leveraged this relationship to develop powerful audio-visual models.
-In the context of conditional audio generation, recent works~\cite{sheffer2023hear, wang2024v2a} have utilized existing foundational models to generate semantically meaningful audio from input images, while\cite{zhang2025audio, Sung-Bin_2023_CVPR} proposed models that generate images from audio.
-For soundscape mapping, recent works~\cite{khanal2023soundscape, khanal2024psm} have focused on learning a shared embedding space between audio and satellite images.
-Building upon these efforts, our work aims to improve the alignment between satellite images and the diverse soundscape concepts.
+Several studies~\cite{chen2023revisiting, khanal2023soundscape, khanal2024psm, salem2018multimodal, zeng2023learning, sheffer2023hear, Sung-Bin_2023_CVPR, gao2024audio} have leveraged this relationship to develop powerful audio-visual models.
+In the context of conditional audio generation, recent works~\cite{sheffer2023hear, wang2024v2a} have utilized existing foundational models to generate semantically meaningful audio from input images, while~\cite{zhang2025audio, Sung-Bin_2023_CVPR} proposed models that generate images from audio.
+For soundscape mapping, recent works~\cite{khanal2023soundscape, khanal2024psm} explored this domain by learning global embeddings between overhead images and geotagged sounds, enabling zero-shot retrieval across locations.
+However, these global representations are limited in their ability to model compositional and overlapping sound sources or to explain why an image corresponds to a given sound. \name~extends this line of work by incorporating local codebook-based alignment that grounds interpretable soundscape concepts across modalities and by incorporating VLM-generated captions to allow for richer notions of the sounds that are likely to exist for a given satellite image and human-generated sound annotation.